caracara6/get_moving/README.md

 * User Needs: Find nearest/try undiscovered sports facilities

 * User Pain Points:
-> * No consolidated resource of all sports facilites in Singapore, thus have to Google for their location separately.
+    * No consolidated resource of all sports facilites in Singapore, thus have to Google for their location separately.
+    * Difficult to find a workout partner through other means such as social media due to the lack of context

 #### Scope